Korean, Edit

 ○ A23187: Compound that transports Ca2+ across lipid bilayers

-○ A23187 causes fertilization envelope formation without fertilization; chelating agent BAPTA inhibits it
+○ A23187 causes fertilization envelope formation without fertilization; chelating agent BAPTA inhibits the fertilization envelope formation.

 ○ 6th - 1st - 4th.
 Oligosaccharide vesicles of fertilized egg, i.e., cortical granules, are released between plasma and vitelline membranes